WGSP School Direct Programme 2021-22

-As a Schools Direct student, you will be enrolled alongside PGCE students at the University of Gloucestershire with access to the full range of facilities, resources and both social and academic opportunities and you will also be allocated a Link Tutor.
+As a Schools Direct student, you will be enrolled at the University of Gloucestershire with access to the full range of facilities, resources and both social and academic opportunities and you will also be allocated a Link Tutor.
 As a full member of the University, you will benefit from all aspects of student life and student support facilities on offer there.

 WHAT YOU WILL GAIN:

 During your placements, you will have the opportunity to develop your professional skills, knowledge and understanding in diverse, supportive settings which provide experience of working alongside good and outstanding practitioners across the partnership.
 Placements may include single and mixed age classes, town and rural schools, church and non-denominational, mainstream and alternative provision schools.
 You will also gain experience of working with children with SEND and due to our location, Forest Schools sessions delivered in woods in our beautiful Forest of Dean.
 This broad experience will equip you with a diverse range of skills that can be employed across a range of settings.

 Successful completion of the training will award you a Postgraduate Certificate in Education (PGCE) which includes 60 credits towards a Master’s and Qualified Teacher Status (QTS).

 WHAT YOU WILL BE EXPECTED TO DO:

 All student teachers must demonstrate that they have met the Teachers’ Standards in order to gain QTS and you will be assess against these, keeping a portfolio of evidence to show that you have done so.

 You will be assigned a school-based mentor who will monitor and review your progress.
 They along with our Lead Mentor, will regularly observe your teaching, provide written and verbal feedback, meet with you regularly to review your progress and set future targets and oversee your training programme.
 In addition, a link tutor from the University of Gloucestershire will visit you in school to observe your teaching.
 Your subject knowledge, ability to teach (pedagogy) and development as a reflective and professional practitioner are assessed in this way.